 Amer Movil (AMX) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the telecommunications company had lost 19.69% in the past month.
-In that same time, the Computer and Technology sector lost 7.94%, while the S&P 500 lost 10.46%.
+Heading into today, shares of the telecommunications company had lost 4.4% over the past month, lagging the Computer and Technology sector's gain of 2.22% and the S&P 500's gain of 2.36% in that time.

 AMX will be looking to display strength as it nears its next earnings release.
-On that day, AMX is projected to report earnings of $0.26 per share, which would represent a year-over-year decline of 16.13%.
+In that report, analysts expect AMX to post earnings of $0.27 per share.
+This would mark a year-over-year decline of 12.9%.

-Any recent changes to analyst estimates for AMX should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for AMX.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 2.71% lower.
-AMX is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 6.05% lower.
+AMX is holding a Zacks Rank of #3 (Hold) right now.

 The Wireless Non-US industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 158, putting it in the bottom 39% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 38% of all 250+ industries.

 Click to get this free report